idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 Classes
 -------
-A class is basically nothing more than a structure with an associated set of functions that take an implicit first parameter, namely a pointer to the structure.
+A class is nothing more than a structure with an associated set of functions that take an implicit first parameter, namely a pointer to the structure.
 Therefore, is is very trivial to map a class to LLVM IR:

 .. code-block:: cpp